-Welcome!
-And thanks for checking out my website & blog.
+And thanks for checking out my website and blog.

-Are you successful at work, but still feeling alone & isolated?
+- Are you successful at work, but still feeling angry and alone?

-Is your world changing so fast you can’t keep up?
+- Is your world changing so fast you can’t keep up with the stress?

-Is your sobriety at risk and you need a bit of help?
+- Is your sobriety at risk, and you need a bit of help to stay sober?

 For 25+ years, I’ve helped professionals, individuals, and families communicate more effectively, to reduce the anger, stress, and conflict life hands all of us at times.
-I do understand, and I know that change is possible.
+I invite you to check out the links below, and to contact me for more info.

 If even one of these concerns hits home, this might be just the right time for you to reach out for some help: